Ebook | $21.00 Short | ISBN: 9780262302111 | 168 pp. | 6 x 9 in | 25 figures| April 2012

 DiSalvo explores the political qualities and potentials of design by examining a series of projects that span design and art, engineering and computer science, agitprop and consumer products.
 He views these projects-- which include computational visualizations of networks of power and influence, therapy robots that shape sociability, and everyday objects embedded with microchips that enable users to circumvent surveillance--through the lens of agonism, a political theory that emphasizes contention as foundational to democracy.
 Each of these projects engages one of three categories as a medium--information, robots, and ubiquitous computing--and in each of them certain distinctive qualities of computation are used for political ends or to bring forth political issues.
 DiSalvo’s illuminating analysis aims to provide design criticism with a new approach for thinking about the relationship between forms of political expression, computation as a medium, and the processes and products of design.

 About the Author

-Carl DiSalvo is Assistant Professior of Digital Media in the School of Literature, Communication, and Culture at Georgia Institute of Technology.
+Carl DiSalvo is an Associate Professor of Digital Media in the School of Literature, Media, and Communication at the Georgia Institute of Technology.